International Day of Happiness - People Development Magazine

-International Day of Happiness is held annually on 20th March.
+International Day of Happiness is held annually on March 20th.

-In April 2012, the United Nations hosted its first high-level meeting on happiness and well-being.
+In April 2012, the United Nations hosted its first high-level meeting on happiness and wellbeing.
 This event marked the beginning of a movement to redefine global priorities.
 Celebrated every year on March 20th, the meeting inspired the International Day of Happiness concept.
-Its purpose is to highlight the importance of happiness and well-being as universal aspirations.
+Its purpose is to highlight the importance of happiness and wellbeing as universal aspirations.
 It promotes public dialogue and emphasises the need for balanced economic growth.

 In line with this initiative, this article will explore three key areas: the neuroscience of happiness, happiness’s role in national success, and ways to integrate happiness into businesses and communities.